ckaestne/seai/lectures/06_tradeoffs/tradeoffs.md

 * What is the best way to divide a set of observations into distinct groups?
+	* An example of *unsupervised learning*: Input data aren't labeled
-	* Output is a set of categories
+	* Output is a set of *categories*
 	* e.g., human genetic clustering, social network analysis

 <!-- references -->